 If you’re staying overnight at either hotel you’ll have ample opportunities to explore the surrounding area and in addition to the too-many-to-mention walking trails you’ll find a collection of outstanding castles all within an easy drive.

-The village centre has its own ruined Kindrochit Castle (and it really is just a few small ruined walls – nothing to write home about to be honest) while the much more impressive Braemar Castle is located close to the River Dee around a mile to the north of the village centre.
+The village centre has its own ruined Kindrochit Castle (and it really is just a few small ruined walls – nothing to write home about, to be honest) while the much more impressive Braemar Castle is located close to the River Dee around a mile to the north of the village centre.

 Braemar Castle is a 17th-century fortress that was built in 1628 by the Earl of Mar.
 Today it’s a community-run castle (the only one in Scotland) that’s open for guided tours and it also features extensive grounds and children’s activities.

-While the majority of the castle is closed off to the public a fair-sized section is set-up for exhibitions and the huge grounds are gardens are open for tours.
+The much larger Balmoral Castle is located just nine miles from the village further along the A93, but unfortunately, the royal private residence isn’t always open to visitors so it’s necessary to check the official website before leaving home.
+While the majority of the castle is closed off to the public a fair-sized section is set up for exhibitions and the huge grounds and gardens are open for tours.

 If you arrive and find the castle is closed don’t feel left out as you’ll find a whole heap of other fortresses if you follow the Aberdeenshire Castle Trail which covers the majority of the Cairngorms.

 Even if you don’t explore the countryside around Braemar the castle trail is worth making the journey for as some of the biggest and best historic attractions in Scotland can be found along the route.

 From Dunnottar Castle to Crathes, Blair and Glamis castles, and Scone Palace to Elgin Cathedral, there’s a wealth of places to visit if you’re a history lover – with an added bonus that visiting them all is a great way to explore this part of Scotland.